BandedHawk/system-simulator/src/main/doc/modeling-language.md

 }
 ```
 #### Throttle
 A throttle limits throughput without adding any processing.
 Throughput limitation is in the form of a cooldown period specified by the declared function.
 After an event passes through the component, the component is not available until the cooldown period has passed.
-It does not add to the processing time to the event.
+It does not add to the processing time of the event.
 It is purely a wait time.
 The declaration for the throttle is the same form as for the processor.
 The simplest form of the throttle is provided below.
 ```
 component
 {